Williano/Bona-Blog-Mobile/README.md

 * [Contributing](#contributing)

 ## General info
 An Open-Source bloggig plaform like [Medium](https://medium.com/) and [Real Python](https://realpython.com/) built with Dart and Flutter.
-It has a number of [features](#features) needed for a standard bloggin platform.
+It has a number of [features](#features) needed for a standard blogging platform.

 ## Screenshots